How to Say It: ah-PRAX-ee-ah

-Apraxia is the inability to do learned movements or signals.
-You may have the desire and the physical ability to do the movements, but you cannot.
-There are many types of apraxia.
+Apraxia is the inability to do learned movements.
+A person may have the desire and the physical ability to do the movements, but they cannot.
+There are many types.

-Apraxia is caused by diseases or damage in the brain, such as:
+This problem is caused by diseases or damage in the brain, such as:

-Images may be taken of your brain.
+Images may be taken of the brain.
 This can be done with:

 American Speech-Language-Hearing Association